The Alameda Launch Party in June 2016 was a huge success, learn more, and see pictures and videos here!

 APC residents face multiple challenges.
 All families are homeless when they apply to live at APC, all heads of household have a disability, and many are either survivors of domestic violence or veterans.
 99% of APC residents have incomes below the poverty line and the majority of residents use the food bank and/or depend on low cost, often highly processed foods – leading to high rates of diet related diseases in the community.
 Only 10-15% of the APC population is employed.
 Many residents feel isolated from the broader community and stuck in their socioeconomic position.

 Food Shift cares deeply about ending the cycle of poverty and hunger at APC and beyond.
-APC residents want to get back to work, and the kitchen will provide hands-on-experience and support to help make it possible.
-Alameda Kitchen will be integrating with APC’s existing on-the-job training program (OJT) and will serve as a bridge program, employing and providing additional work experience and culinary training to OJT graduates before they enter the workforce.
-Alameda Kitchen will support APC residents in acquiring the necessary hard and soft skills to kickstart a culinary career.
+APC residents want to get back to work, and the Kitchen will provide hands-on-experience and support to help make it possible.
+The Food Shift Kitchen will be integrating with APC’s existing on-the-job training program (OJT) and will serve as a bridge program, employing and providing additional work experience and culinary training to OJT graduates before they enter the workforce.
+The Food Shift Kitchen will support APC residents in acquiring the necessary hard and soft skills to kickstart a culinary career.

 To make a donation to Food Shift, please click here.